DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Special Education Endorsements

-Endorsements add to the body of knowledge that special education teachers possess and are offered as a supplement to teacher certification, rather than a replacement.
+Endorsements add to the body of knowledge that special education teachers possess and are offered as a supplement to teacher certification rather than a replacement.
 Teacher candidates seeking initial certification in special education should pursue the M.A.T. in special education.

 Our special education endorsements include: